 Swimming is a life skill as well as great exercise and a challenging sport.
 The Y has been “America’s Swim Instructor” for over 100 years.
 The latest evolution of Y Swim Lessons accommodates varying abilities to help foster a sense of achievement as swimmers progress between levels.
 This results in more confident swimmers who stick with lessons and develop a love for swimming that can last a lifetime.

-For more information on the updated program (launched Fall, 2017), check out the “related downloads” on this page, or ask any member of the Aquatics staff.
+For more information, check out the “related downloads” on this page, or ask any member of the Aquatics staff.

 This parent/child program develops swim readiness skills through fun and confidence-building experiences.
 Parents also learn how to supervise children in the water, how to prevent accidents and how to plan for emergencies.
 Child is required to wear a swim-type diaper if not 100% potty-trained.